xddxdd/blog/source/_posts/en/article/modify-website/how-to-kill-the-dn42-network.lantian/index.md

 - If the problematic AS peered with many other ASes, even if you disconnected from it, the route flap may still be passed from another AS to your AS again.
   - To fix the problem of one problematic AS, you may have to cut off multiple ASes.

-For example, one guy in Telegram group had a misconfiguration while transitioning from Fullmesh + Direct connections to Multihop.
+For example, one user in Telegram group had a misconfiguration while transitioning from Fullmesh + Direct connections to Multihop.

 ![I Always Love Niantic Network](../../../../../usr/uploads/202008/i-love-niantic-network.png)